The best programming languages for the backend

 What is MongoDB?

 MongoDB is a document-oriented NoSQL database designed to store large amounts of unstructured or semi-structured data.
-It implements the JSON-like document model, where data is organized into flexible, hierarchical structures with different data types.
+It implements the JSON-like document model, where data is organized in flexible, hierarchical structures with different data types.
 This allows developers to easily model complex data structures without having to predefine a rigid schema.
-MongoDB reduces the complexity of database queries by providing efficient indexing and a powerful query language to retrieve data quickly and at scale.
-These features make MongoDB popular for modern applications with changing requirements and large data sets.
+MongoDB reduces the complexity of database queries by providing efficient indexing and a powerful query language to retrieve data quickly and scalably.
+These features make MongoDB popular for modern applications with changing requirements and large amounts of data.

 Hello, my name is Meike.
 I take care of the EXWE back office and am responsible for our social media channels.
 All of our articles are meant to make your life easier and help you make decisions.
 Nevertheless, it can happen that something remains unclear, so: If you have questions about this article you can easily reach me at +49 231 93149827.